JoeyZeee/IAHeroesCAC_FINAL/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-10.7.1-orange.svg)](https://firebase.google.com/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind-3.4.1-38B2AC.svg)](https://tailwindcss.com/)

+## 2025 Congressional App Challenge Winner!
+**Iowa's 3rd Congressional District**

+IAHeroes was selected as the winner of the 2025 Congressional App Challenge for Iowa's 3rd Congressional District.
+The Congressional App Challenge is a nationwide competition sponsored by Members of the U.S. House of Representatives that encourages students to create apps that solve real-world problems.

 ## Overview

 IAHeroes is a comprehensive web platform dedicated to preserving and sharing the stories of Iowa's veterans.
 The application serves as a digital archive where veterans, their families, and community members can submit, explore, and interact with veteran stories, creating a lasting legacy for future generations.